hexa-org/policy/README.md

 # IDQL-specs
-Repository for development if IDQL Policy Language
+Repository for development of IDQL Policy Language